 “Listings Manager” means any CRN Member who updates service listings information for an organization.

-“Network Administrator”– means any CRN Member who administers the use of all CRN Members’ accounts within a network of Organizations (a “Network”) that have each entered into the Caredove Member Agreement.
+“Network Administrator” means any CRN Member who administers the use of all CRN Members’ User Accounts within a network of Organizations (a “Network”) that have each agreed to the Caredove Terms and Conditions.

-“Network Listings Manager” – means any CRN Member who can update service listings for any organization that is part of a Network.
+“Network Listings Manager” means any CRN Member who can update service listings for any Member Organization that is part of a Network.

-“Caredove Super Administrator” – means a person employed by Caredove who operates and oversees the Caredove.com.
+“Caredove Administrator” means a person employed by Caredove who operates and oversees Caredove.com.

-Different jurisdictions have different legislation, often with different (but complimentary) laws for personal information and for personal health information.
+Different jurisdictions have different legislation, often with different (but complementary) laws for personal information and for Protected Health Information.
 For example, in Canada, there are two federal privacy laws (the Privacy Act & the Personal Information Protection and Electronic Documents Act) as well as provincial laws (such as Ontario’s Personal Health Information Protection Act – PHIPA).
 View a summary of Canadian privacy laws.
 In the USA, the Health Information Portability & Accountability Act (HIPAA) establishes the national standards for health privacy.

 There are some common themes within most privacy laws, such as (but not limited to):

-(b) Safeguard Referral Information by having technical and procedural safeguards to protect access to referral records shared within Caredove.com (e.g., storage/transfer/disposal of downloaded referral files and Caredove User account credentials), and manage referral information in a secure manner.
+(b) Safeguard referral information by having technical and procedural safeguards to protect access to referral records shared within Caredove.com and manage referral information in a secure manner (e.g., storage/transfer/disposal of downloaded referral files and Caredove User Account credentials).
 Caredove publishes an audit record of users’ activity to support this.

-(d) Be Subject to Account Management by the affiliated Organization Administrator, the affiliated Network Administrator, and/or the Super Administrator at Caredove.
-Administrators may monitor, modify, revoke, suspend, archive and delete account information and permissions.
+(d) Be subject to account management by the Organization Administrator, the affiliated Network Administrator, and/or the Caredove Administrator.
+Administrators may monitor, modify, revoke, suspend, deactivate, archive and delete User Account information and permissions.

-(e) May Leave the Caredove Referral Network at any time by revoking agreement with the Member Agreement.
+(e) May leave the Caredove Referral Network at any time by revoking agreement with the Member Agreement.
 When leaving the network, the CRN Member loses access to all Roles within Caredove.com.
-Consequently, the CRN Member cannot make or receive referrals, view personal health information or access historical records via Caredove.com.
+Consequently, the CRN Member cannot make or receive referrals, view Protected Health Information or access historical records via Caredove.com.

-(f) Maintain Accurate Account Information in Caredove.com including name, email, phone, organization, job title, etc. Any changes shall be updated promptly.
+(f) Maintain accurate User Account information in Caredove.com including name, email, phone, organization, job title, etc.

-(g) Notify Caredove of Any Breach or Suspected Breach of the Security of Caredove’s Services of which the CRN Member becomes aware and will take such action to mitigate the breach.
+(g) Notify Caredove of any breach or suspected breach of Caredove’s services of which the CRN Member becomes aware and will take such action to mitigate the breach.

-(h) Report Suspected Privacy Incidents and Breaches to their organization’s designated privacy lead, and respond in accordance with their organization’s privacy policies.
+(h) Notify their organization’s designated privacy lead of any suspected privacy incidents and breaches and respond in accordance with their organization’s privacy policies.